Make more net profit from your MSP

 Instead, you’ll wish you’d spent more time with your children.
 Or other half.
 Or just having more fun – hang gliding; golf; whatever your thing is.

 For three months after Tilda’s birth, I focused on my family.
 I kept in contact with the business, but I wasn’t there – mentally or physically.

-Tilda amazed the doctors with her progress, and today is a happy healthy hilarious 7-year-old.
+Tilda amazed the doctors with her progress, and today is a healthy 11-year-old.

 Actually, it was the complete opposite.
 My two staff had stepped up to the mark, and had replaced me!
 They were keeping the marketing going, selling to clients and delivering.
 And do you know what… the business was running more efficiently than when I had been there for 12 hours a day.

 I remember feeling a little hurt at first.
 After all, as business owners, our identity is tied up with our business, right?
 But I quickly realised how exciting this was.